herb786/Arduino-Android-Interface/README.md

 # **Ardroid**

 This application connects an Arduino board and an Android device.
 This first app is only a simple project called traffic lights.
-The aim of this project is to switch leds off or on following following the code uploaded to the arduino board.
+The aim of this project is to switch leds off or on following the code uploaded to the arduino board.

 ## **Traffic Lights**